John Wanton: Early life

+Career

-John Wanton was a merchant, and like his father was a Quaker, and the Friends' records state that "for many years he was a valuable public friend."
+Wanton was a merchant, and like his father was a Quaker, and the Friends' records state that "for many years he was a valuable public friend."
 He first entered public service in 1706 as a deputy from Newport serving for several years in that capacity, and also as the Speaker of the House of Deputies.
 He was called Colonel John Wanton in 1706 when he went after French privateers with John Dublin, who was wounded in the action.

 Between 1721 and 1734 Wanton was the Deputy Governor for the colony, and following the death of his brother, William Wanton, he became governor in 1734, serving continuously until his own death in 1740.
 He was buried in the Coddington Cemetery in Newport.

+Personal life

 Wanton was married to Mary Stover, the daughter of Sylvester and Elizabeth (Norton) Stover of Cape Neddick, York County, Maine, and had five children.
 Wanton's brother, William Wanton, preceded him as governor, and his nephews Gideon Wanton and Joseph Wanton were later governors of the colony.